Subway Store Manager

 Is Subway viewed as a 'healthy' fast food option in Australia?
 And has Aus had a dramatic increase in obesity in the past decade like the US and other countries?

-Asked by ER1 almost 10 years ago
+Asked by ER1 over 10 years ago

 I believe it is, our store is in a food court right next to McDonalds and we get comments atleast 3-4 times a week (when im working) saying things along the line of "atleast Subway is healthy", "I only come here because all the other places are processed/shit/unhealthy" and things of that nature.
 So I would say that it is viewed as the healthier option.